 Of her work, Bruce Weigl writes, “At the heart of these stunning poems is a precise and imaginative examination of the thin line that separates beauty and terror, wisdom and madness, tolerance and hatred.”

 Kocher has received fellowships from the Cave Canem Foundation, The MacDowell Colony, the Vermont Studio Center, Yaddo, and the National Endowment for the Arts.
 She is a professor of English at the University of Colorado–Boulder, where she also serves as the associate dean for the College of Arts and Sciences and the divisional dean for the arts and humanities.
-Kocher also serves as the Poem-a-Day guest editor for August 2019.
-She lives in Colorado.
+Kocher was the guest editor for Poem-a-Day in August 2019, and lives in Colorado.

 Third Voice (Tupelo Press, 2016)